Learning-and-Intelligent-Systems/predicators/README.md

     * `yapf -i -r --style .style.yapf . && docformatter -i -r .`
 * The first one is the unit testing check, which verifies that unit tests pass and that code is adequately covered.
 The "100" means that all lines in every file must be covered.
 * The second one is the static typing check, which uses Mypy to verify type annotations.
 If it doesn't work due to import errors, try `mypy -p predicators --config-file predicators/mypy.ini` from one directory up.
-* The third one is the linter check, which runs pylint with the custom config file `.predicators_pylintrc` in the root of this repository.
+* The third one is the linter check, which runs Pylint with the custom config file `.predicators_pylintrc` in the root of this repository.
 Feel free to edit this file as necessary.
 * The fourth one is the autoformatting check, which uses the custom `.style.yapf` in the root of this repository.